-Through field training during an administrative internship, faculty and experienced health care executives pool their expertise for the benefit of students who are preparing for future leadership positions in the health care industry.
+Through field training during an administrative internship, residency or directed study faculty and experienced health care executives pool their expertise for the benefit of students who are preparing for future leadership positions in the health care industry.
 The time requirement for completing the administrative internship is one hundred fifty (150) hours.
 The course, HAD 580, earns three (3) academic credits.
 The internship is in addition to the forty-four (44) credits of coursework required for the graduate degree.
+An Administrative Residency (HAD 581 for 1000 hours or a Directed Study (HAD 582) for 3 credits are considered Applied Practical Experience.
+See course descriptions on page 19-20.